tsunghsien1124/tsunghsien1124.github.io/_posts/2021-08-04-discretization-of-AR(1)-process-using-Adda-and-Cooper-(2003).md

 ---

-Discretization plays a necessary role in computation.
+Discretization plays a necessary role.
 There are a number of common approaches, including Tauchen, Rouwenhorst, and **Adda and Cooper (2003)**.
+Package `QuantEcon` in `Julia` contains the former two; yet, I cannot find a thorough illustration for the last one.

 #### How It Works